Leeyangee/leeya_bug/[Warning]SQL Injection in abupy <= v0.4.0.md

 if you replace `sqlite_version() = '3.31.1'` with `sqlite_version() != '3.31.1'`
 you can find the result is `{'TROVW': 'TROVAGENE INC'}`

+Of course, you can also fill in other relational expressions here to verify the vulnerability, such as `1 = 1`, `1 != 1`

 proved the result is determined by payload
 proved sql code execution